 LW: Will you please state your full name?

 LW: What is your occupation?

 LW: Have you ever studied abroad?

 LW: Could you indicate for the Court and jury..what your studies consisted of?

 AG: Mantra yoga.
 Meditation exercises, chanting, and sitting quietly stilling the mind and breathing exercises to calm the body and to calm the mind, but mainly a branch called Mantra Yoga, which is a yoga which involves prayer and chanting….

 “Weinglass’s aim”, as Epstein points out, “was to qualify Ginsberg as a witness who not only spoke out of deep religious convictions but whose spiritual specialty was the pacification of turbulent souls (his actions at the Democratic Convention in 1968)

-Brett Morgan’s 2007 film, Chicago 10 (which, like Epstein and Friedman’s recent Howl, mixes animation with archival footage) is an interesting examination of the legendary trial.
+Brett Morgan’s 2007 film, Chicago 10 (which, like the recent Howl film, mixes animation with archival footage) is an interesting examination of the legendary trial.

 We also draw your attention to Frank Condon and Ron Sossi’s dramatic distillation of transcripts of the trial (available as Voices of the Chicago Eight: A Generation on Trial, from City Lights).